g-leech/argmin-gravitas/_includes/psy/neuro.md

-* No good evidence that brains contain one mind per hemisphere.
+* No good evidence that brains contain <span class="b">one mind per hemisphere</span>.
 The corpus callosotomy studies which purported to show "two consciousnesses" inhabiting the same brain <a href="{{pinto}}">were badly overinterpreted</a>.<br><br>

-* Very weak evidence for the existence of high-functioning (IQ ~ 100) hydrocephalic people.
+* Very weak evidence for the existence of <span class="b">high-functioning</span> (IQ ~ 100) <span class="b">hydrocephalic people</span>.
 The hypothesis begins from extreme prior improbability; the effect of massive volume loss is claimed to be on average _positive_ for cognition; the case studies are often questionable and involve little detailed study of the brains (e.g. 1970 scanners were not capable of the precision claimed).
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>